How fast is my broadband? A guide to upload speed, download speed and how to check it

 When you connect to the internet, the download speed is the pace at which data (websites, programmes, music etc) is transferred from another source to your device.

-Currently, when it comes to home broadband, advertised download speeds range from 8Mb to 100+Mb, but this is rising at a pretty quick rate - you can expect a broadband download speed of between 120Mb and 200Mb to become commonplace in the next few years.
+Currently, when it comes to home broadband, advertised download speeds range from 8Mb to over 100Mb, but this is rising at a pretty quick rate - you can expect a broadband download speed of between 120Mb and 200Mb to become commonplace in the next few years.

 Pretty impressive, as a 2Mb download speed was the common UK standard just a few years ago.